mixxxdj/mixxx/source/chapters/appendix.rst

 language settings the defaults may be different.

 .. versionadded:: 1.11
-   Auto DJ and Preview Deck shortcuts
+   :index:`Auto DJ and Preview Deck shortcuts <pair: !
+New in v1.11 ; Auto DJ and Preview Deck shortcuts>`.

 +----------------------------------------+---------------------+---------------------+--------------+
 | Function                               | Deck 1              | Deck 2              | Master       |